RedWilly/no-u-honeypot/README.md

 However, **the attacker is smarter than they are**.

 They are monitoring the public mempool, and upon detection of a pending donation, they'll immediately backrun with a `transfer`.
-This results in the would-be attacker's transaction to fail.

-The tokens remain in the EOA for the next sucka.
+This results in the would-be attacker's transaction to fail, the attacker to make off with the donation, and the ERC-20s remain inside the EOA for the next sucka.

 ## how to exploit the exploiters